 Stephany Mazur knew she wanted to be a doctor since childhood.
 “I was always told that I was exceptionally kind and helpful for my age,” Mazur explained, “In my young mind, that meant I should become Dr. Stephany when I grew up, since that seemed like a nice way to help people.”

-Many of Mazur’s experiences at Notre Dame and home have fueled her passion to become a medical professional.
+Many of Mazur’s experiences at Notre Dame and at home have fueled her passion to become a medical professional.
 When she is home from school, she works full-time to provide care for three medically fragile children.
-She makes their meals, monitors bath-time, plays outside, and helps them with school work.
+She makes their meals, monitors bath-time, oversees outside play, and helps with school work.
 She also ensures that they take their medication and keeps track of their medical equipment.
-With all her activities and interactions with the boys, she integrates practice for working on their various speech, attention and behavioral therapy goals.
+With all her activities and interactions with the boys, she integrates practice for working on their various speech, attention, and behavioral therapy goals.
 “I have learned how difficult life is for families that face on-going medical challenges.
 Working with these boys with special needs has been a major motivator for both my volunteer and research interests,” Mazur said.

-Mazur plans to become a developmental pediatrician and do clinical research, so that she can help improve diagnostic techniques, treatment methods and patient care.
+Mazur plans to become a developmental pediatrician engaged in clinical research, so that she can help improve diagnostic techniques, treatment methods, and patient care.
 “My ultimate goal is to bring as much joy and simplicity as I can to the lives of my patients,” she said.